boytchev/suica/docs/user-guide-properties.md

 ## Multiple properties

-In JavaScript a group of properties can be represented as a JavaSvript object.
+In JavaScript a group of properties can be represented as a JavaScript object.
 They can be applied to an object with the `style` method.

 #### Style
 ```js